jrncarlock/jrncarlock.github.io/index.md

 I’m a physicist and complexity scientist with interest in social phenomena.
 My current work deals with the interdisciplinary study of enforced disappearances, corruption and impunity from data, networks and complex systems approaches.

-## Contact
+## Contact information

-José R. Nicolás Carlock
+José R. Nicolás-Carlock

 Postdoctoral Researcher